 If you’re sewin’ and you know it… clap your hands.
-Show your sewing pride with these fun machine embroidery patches.
-We created two custom designs to show how lovely the stitching turns out using Sulky’s 30wt cotton thread.
-Most folks don’t turn to cotton thread for machine embroidery, relying instead on the polyesters and rayons – but cotton has such a wonderful matte finish and the thicker 30wt (⅓ thicker than the more traditional 40wt) provides a rich density.
+Show your sewing pride with these fun Machine embroidery patches.
+We created two custom designs to show how lovely the stitching turns out using Sulky’s 30wt cotton Thread.
+Most folks don’t turn to cotton Thread for Machine embroidery, relying instead on the polyesters and rayons – but cotton has a wonderful matte Finish and the thicker 30wt (⅓ thicker than the more traditional 40wt) provides a rich density.
 We loved working with it!
-Thanks to the Sulky sponsorship, both designs are offered in two sizes as free downloads in the six major machine embroidery formats.
+Thanks to the Sulky sponsorship, both designs are offered in two sizes as free downloads in the six major Machine embroidery formats.
 Let’s “patch things up” shall we?!

 We used the larger patches on a classic tote, and since this is Sew4Home, of course you get the free instructions for how to make the bag – plus a pattern.
 Use our inspiration or create your own base project.
 The patches turn out beautifully stable yet still flexible enough to use in dozens of applications.
 Add them to a jacket, backpack, sewing machine cover, caddy organizer, and more!
-The patches would be a great gift for your sewing pals, just in time for the holidays.
+The patches would be a great gift for your sewing pals!

 The large Life’s A Stitch circle patch finishes at 4½” in diameter.
 The small version finishes at 3⅝”.
 The large Handmade with Love diamond patch finishes at 4⅞”, measuring point to point in both directions.
 The small version finishes at 4”.